-

 Should I Cash Out My Savings Account Before Filing for Bankruptcy?

-Find out if it's okay to take money out of your bank accounts before you file for bankruptcy.
-You might be able to protect it using a bankruptcy exemption or spend the funds on necessities of life.
-Cashing out the savings account funds to hide them from creditors is bankruptcy fraud.
+Learn when you can take money out of your bank accounts before you file for bankruptcy and what you can use the funds for without running afoul of the bankruptcy trustee.
+To keep savings account funds in bankruptcy, you must be able to protect the balance with a bankruptcy exemption.
+Cashing out the savings account funds and hiding them from creditors is bankruptcy fraud.

 -